 The textiles, aluminum and plastics that make up Bumbleride products are carefully chosen for durability, safety and function, but also for their environmental impact.
 Manufacturing can be a dirty business so we seek out suppliers that are innovating to save energy, conserve water and reduce pollution in landfills.
 All of our fabrics are OEKO-TEX Standard 100, Class I certified free from harmful chemicals.
-Bumbleride fabrics are made with 100% recycled polyester made from post-consumer water bottles (rPET, polyethylene terephthalate).
+Bumbleride fabrics are made from 100% recycled PET (which is post-consumer water bottles, rPET, polyethylene terephthalate).
 We’ve proudly been using the same family-run factory in Taiwan since the beginning, helping us to stay closely involved with the production process.
 In addition, our black colorways use an innovative dye process that conserves approximately 25-40 gallons of water per stroller.
 This dye process not only reduces water use, but also pollution created from the dye process.

 This year, we have moved from a C-8 fluorocarbon-based water repellent treatment to a C-6 treatment, which is more eco-friendly as its by-products break down faster in the environment with less potential toxicity to living things over time.